 Slashproofing

-We generally don't travel to places where this is an issue, but some of our adults and Scouts have
+We generally don't travel to places where this is an issue, but some of our Adults and Scouts have

 Sew metal cable onto pack in mesh pattern to prevent someone from cutting pack open